nicolealcala/node-express-crash-course/README.md

 #### A. Understanding the fundamental concepts behind how servers work in Node.js.
 It includes:

 - Creating a basic HTTP server using the built-in `http` module.
-- Handling incoming requests and send back different HTML responses.
+- Handling incoming requests and sending back different HTML responses.
 - Learning how routing works at a low level.
 - Understanding how Node.js interacts with the browser.

-#### B. Understanding Express.js.
+#### B. Understanding Express.js and the MVC architecture.
 This includes:

 - Creating an express app using the `express` module.
-- Handling incoming requests and send back static and dynamic HTML responses with `EJS` view engine.
+- Handling incoming requests and sending back static and dynamic HTML responses with `EJS` view engine.
-- Understand how Express.js simplifies and enhances Node.js web server creation and request handling.
+- Understanding how Express.js simplifies and enhances Node.js web server creation and request handling.
+- Learning Express Router and how it is used.
+- Understanding how to implement MVC in an express app.

 <br/>